zapolnov/superplex3d_prototype/README.md

 This repository contains a C++ code of a Supaplex clone.
-It has a brand new 3D art, but it's game logic was recovered from an original Supaplex executable via disassembly.
+It has a brand new 3D art, but its game logic was recovered from an original Supaplex executable via disassembly.

 **Please read the Legal Information at the end of this document.